iwilltry42/acorn/docs/docs/38-authoring/07-args-and-profiles.md

 }
 ```

-Arg names should be in camelCase, and when entered by the user the will be dash separated.
+Arg names should be in camelCase, and when entered by the user they will be dash separated.

 `thisVariableName` becomes `--this-variable-name` when the user passes it on the command line.